-Trump Would Like To Know If He'll Be Thanked For Helping Free American Basketball Players In China
+Trump Wanted To Be Thanked For Helping Free American Basketball Players In China — So They Did

 “In this particular case, both Athletics and the Office of Student Conduct will review this incident and guide any action with respect to the involved students," he said.
 "Such proceedings are confidential, which limits the specific information that can be shared.”

 LiAngelo Ball, one of the UCLA players who had been detained, is the son of basketball player and businessman LaVar Ball, who often appears on TV discussing his family's athletic skills.
-Like Trump, the senior Ball once appeared on WWE (World Wrestling Entertainment) and has launched a line of merchandise based on his family name called Big Baller Brand.
+Like Trump, the senior Ball once appeared on WWE (World Wrestling Entertainment) and has launched a line of merchandise based on his family name, called Big Baller Brand.

 BuzzFeed News has reached out to UCLA and LaVar Ball for comment.